lemocla/neon-hangman/README.md

     - ### **Play & continue buttons**

-      To quickly upload the game, the user can click play (or continue if a returning user with a game in progress) to display the hidden word, set the countdown timer and hide all of the hangman parts.
+      To quickly upload the game, the user can click play (or continue if a returning user) to display the hidden word, set the countdown timer and hide all of the hangman parts.

       > As new player, I want the game to upload quickly so that I can start playing as soon as possible.